Maine lighthouses in Acadia and Bar Harbor are among the grandest of all

 Accessibility:The grounds are open to the public; the lighthouse is not.
 Grounds open all year, 9 a.m. to sunset; free parking.
 Information: The Tremont Historical Society conducts occasional tours of the lighthouse; call 207-244-9753.
 The facility: Active U.S. Coast Guard aid to navigation and Coast Guard housing.
 Lighthouse built in 1858 and automated in 1974.
 Keeper's house (1858) stands.
 Light signal is three seconds red, then one second darkness.

-Accessibility: The lighthouse is not open to the public.
-It is best seen by boat.
+Accessibility: The lighthouse is not open to the public; it is best seen by boat.
+It can be seen distantly from the roadside on the Schoodic Peninsula.
+The facility: Lighthouse built in 1856.

 Egg Rock Lighthouse